tars/tars/README.md

     - images — folder for images.
         - content — images in content (images in articles and etc.)
-        - for-plugins — images for plugins.
+        - plugins — images for plugins.
 There are could be files and directories
-        - for-sprite — images for sprite.
+        - sprite — images for sprite.
 Even image has to be named with unique name, which will be use in css to paste sprited image.
     - js — folder for js.
     - fonts — folder for fonts.
     - markup — main folder, has modules, scss and templates of pages.